Effective equation for two coupled oscillators: towards a global view of metamorphoses of the amplitude profiles: Summary and discussion

 \section{Summary and discussion}

 In this work we have studied metamorphoses of amplitude profiles for the effective equation (\ref{eff}) which describes approximately dynamics of two coupled periodically driven oscillators.
-Our computations are based on the amplitude profile $A\left( \Omega \right) $\ computed in \cite{Kyziol2011} within the approximate KBM method.
-We have demonstrated in our earlier papers that the amplitude profiles $A\left( \Omega \right) $\ computed by the KBM method, permit prediction of metamorphoses of dynamics which occur in neighbourhoods of singular points.
-In the present study we have strived at a global view of singular points of the amplitude profiles computing bifurcation sets -- all points in the parameter space for which the amplitude profile $A\left( \Omega \right) $ is singular.
+Our computations are based on the amplitude profile $F\left( A,\Omega \right) =0$ computed in \cite{Kyziol2011} within the approximate KBM method.
+We have demonstrated in our earlier papers that the amplitude profiles $F\left( A,\Omega \right) =0$ computed by the KBM method permit prediction of metamorphoses of dynamics which occur at singular points.

+In the present study we have strived at a global view of singular points of the amplitude profiles.
+We have derived equations for the bifurcation set, see Eqs. (\ref{BifurcationSet}), (\ref{resultant}), (\ref{polynomial}) and the \ref{A}.
+The bifurcation set is thus a four-dimensional manifold $\mathcal{M}$ containing all points $ \left( a,h,H,\gamma \right) $ for which the amplitude profile $F\left( A,\Omega ;a,h,H,\gamma \right) =0$ is singular.
+Examples of plots of $ \mathcal{M}$ and the corresponding bifurcations are given in Sections \ref{plots} and \ref{Numerical}, respectively.

 {}